Statistics of interfacial fluctuations of radially growing clusters: Center of mass fluctuations

 In summary we can say that the result $C_m \sim t^{2/5}$ suggests a strong violation of the Family-Vicsek scaling by the surface fluctuations of the $(1+1)-$dimensional Eden model.
 Although the linear law $C_m \sim t^{(1-\gamma d)/2}$ does not reproduce quantitatively the results, we still expect from it a qualitative description of the dynamics, as the strong decrease of this exponent was already reported in $(2+1)-$dimensions.
 According to the linear law, the center of mass fluctuations should decrease for increasing growth velocity and spatial dimension.
 Note also that the nonlinearity seems to be a necessary ingredient; the linearization of the KPZ equation proposed in~\cite{singha} reads in Fourier space

 for some constants $A$ and $B$ and in case of a non-growing domain.
-This equation supports unbounded fluctuations as revealed by the divergent diffusion in the limit $n \to 0$, and so this does not constitute a good model for predicting the center of mass fluctuations.
+This equation supports unbounded fluctuations as revealed by the divergent stochastic contribution in the limit $n \to 0$, and so this does not constitute a good model for predicting the center of mass fluctuations.